Easy (Commodores song)

-"Easy" is a song by American band Commodores from their fifth studio album, Commodores, released on the Motown label.
-Group member Lionel Richie wrote "Easy" with the intention of it becoming another crossover hit for the group given the success of a previous single, "Just to Be Close to You", which spent two weeks at number one on the US Billboard Hot Soul Singles chart (now known as the Hot R&B/Hip-Hop Songs chart) and peaked at number seven on the Billboard Hot 100 in 1976.
+"Easy" is a song by American funk and soul band Commodores from their fifth studio album, Commodores (1977), released on the Motown label.
+Group member Lionel Richie wrote "Easy" with the intention of it becoming another crossover hit for the group given the success of a previous single, "Just to Be Close to You", which spent two weeks at number one on the US Billboard Hot Soul Singles chart (now known as the Hot R&B/Hip-Hop Songs chart) and peaked at number seven on the Billboard Hot 100 in 1977.

-Released in March 1977, "Easy" reached number one on the Billboard Hot Soul Singles chart and number four on the Billboard Hot 100.
-The success of "Easy" paved the way for similar Lionel Richie-composed hit ballads such as "Three Times a Lady" and "Still", and also for Richie's later solo hits.
+Released in March 1977, "Easy" reached number one on the Billboard Hot Soul Singles chart (for a single week, on July 16) and number four on the Billboard Hot 100.
+The success of "Easy" paved the way for similar Richie-composed hit ballads such as "Three Times a Lady" and "Still", and also for Richie's later solo hits.

-American rock band Faith No More covered the song in 1992 and released it as a single in December of that year.
+American rock band Faith No More covered the song in 1992 on their album Angel Dust and released it as a single in December of that year.
 This version became a worldwide hit, reaching number one in Australia and becoming a top-ten hit in eight other countries.
 On the Billboard Hot 100, it peaked at number 58.

 Content

-Written by Commodores lead singer Lionel Richie, the song is a slow ballad expressing a man's feelings as a relationship ends.
+Written by Commodores lead singer Lionel Richie, the song is a slow ballad expressing a man's relief as a relationship ends.
 Rather than being depressed about the break-up, he states that he is instead "easy like Sunday morning"—something that Richie described as evocative of "small Southern towns that die at 11:30pm" on a Saturday night, such as his hometown Tuskegee, Alabama.
-The song is written in the key of A ♭ major and modulates up a semitone to A major.
+The song is written in the key of A♭ major and modulates up a semitone to A major.

-In the bridge section, following the opening line: "I wanna be high, so high", an electronic feedback sound, which reverberates an echo, is heard.
+In the bridge section, following the opening line: "I wanna be high, so high", there is a distinctive electric guitar glide.
 An electric guitar solo is heard in the instrumental section of the song.

-The re-recorded version of the song is on Lionel Richie's album Tuskegee which features country singer Willie Nelson.
+Richie re-recorded a version of the song for his 2012 studio album Tuskegee which features country singer Willie Nelson.